Modifier key

 On an IBM compatible computer, QWERTY modifier keys include Alt, Ctrl, Shift, and the Windows key.
 On the Apple Macintosh computer, the Control, Option, Command, and Shift keys are modifier keys.

 Additionally, most laptop and some desktop keyboards contain an Fn modifier key.
-Also, some special keyboards may have an additional MOD or Super key that can be used as additional modifier keys.
+Also, some special keyboards may have an additional MOD or Super key used as additional modifier keys.

-If you have difficulties pressing and holding a modifier key while pressing other keys, you can enable the sticky keys option in Windows.
+If you have difficulties pressing a modifier key while pressing other keys, enable the sticky keys option in Windows.